-- 11. Check the warning message to ensure that the orders you created are what you expected.
-If the orders are acceptable, click OK.
-If not, click Cancel to clear the Give additional dose now check box. - 12.
-Select Accept Order.
+- 10. Check the warning message to ensure that the orders you created are what you expected.
+If the orders are acceptable, then click OK.
+If not, click Cancel to clear the Give additional dose now check box. - 11.
+Select a value for the Priority field.